Covid 19 Delta outbreak: 173 new cases in the community - NZ Herald

 On Monday the Government would say more about the traffic light system areas.
 The new system will come into force from next Friday.

-It can then be changed by the director-general of health before it goes to Cabinet that takes into account other perspectives, she said.
+Robertson said the new framework had public health protections where voluntary town lockdowns shouldn't be necessary, though if they did happen, it should be consulted on with the local DHB.

-"Some of the logistical issues have to be weighed up," added Robertson.
+Asked if the traffic light rules would be impossible to police, Robertson said he wouldn't use that language.
+"They are comfortable with the solution we have with the spot-check approach."

-McElnay said the boundary was tightly managed, given the "very small" number of cases seeded outside Auckland.
+Director of Public Health Dr Caroline McElnay also said the Auckland boundary was tightly managed, given the "very small" number of cases seeded outside Auckland.

 Vaccine mandate widened